sheriffhoodie/bandom/README.md

 ![edit gif](app/assets/images/edit-info.gif)

-- In the "your music" page, users have the ability to set and change their artist profile picture and can also set their hometown/location to any city in the world using Google Maps Places API.
+- In the user profile page found under the user's username link in the nav bar, users have the ability to set and change their artist profile picture and can also set their hometown/location to any city in the world using Google Maps Places API.

 ### 6. User Authentication